Boundary Breaks

 The climate and conditions in the Finger Lakes can be punishing.
 By "punishing," we mean that a season of persistent cool temperature can keep fruit from becoming fully ripe; or, that excessive moisture in September can cause mold to form on the grapes before they are ready to be picked.

 In either case, the result can be a harvest of under-ripe fruit.
 When fruit is under-ripe, its juice can be overly acidic and lack flavor (think of biting into an under-ripe peach.)
-Here at Boundary Breaks, when we aim for “ripeness,” we are aiming for more than “sweetness;” we are also aiming for “flavor.”
+Here at Boundary Breaks, we aim for “ripeness” and maximum “flavor.”

 without People